geschwei/August-update/Instructions/Labs/LAB_AK_07_Lab06_Ex1_Roles_and_Permissions.md

     with a password of **Pa55w.rd**; however, if the log-in screen appears, then log in now.

-2. The **Exchange admin center** for Exchange Online should still be open in your Edge browser.
+2. The **Classic Exchange admin center** for Exchange Online should still be open in your Edge browser.
 In the left-hand navigation pane, select **recipients.**

 3. On the **recipients** page, the **mailboxes** tab should be selected by